Gorsehill Forms part of the Parish of Stratton St. Margaret

 History of Gorse Hill

 Originally a small hamlet of Stratton with just a farm, the first buildings were a large house and The Tabernacle public house built behind where The Duke of Edinburgh is today.
 The long straight road through the area was used for foot-race handicaps over 100 and 200 yards, there were also dog races and shooting matches, in fact there was something most weeks.
 The area was taken over by Swindon Council in 1891 when expansion of the area followed by the building of St Barnabus Church in Cricklade Road meant that it became a parish in it’s own right.
 The first streets to be built were School Street which became Avening Street, Chapel, Hinton, and Bright Streets.
 December 1912 saw the opening of the Cinema.
+The last tram - Tramcar No.1, driven by motorman George Cathcart, made Swindon's last tram journey over the Gorse Hill to Rodbourne route on 11 July 1929.
 December 1929 saw the opening of a new Police Station in Gorse Hill now converted to flats.
 During the war Kembrey Street was bombed and several people killed, Italian prisoners of war were kept in some of the buildings of Kembrey Estate.
 Bright Street was demolished in 1973 to build a Residential Home.

 Buildings and Land